Commutative exact algebras and modular tensor categories: (Braided) finite tensor categories

 By the same argument as the above lemma, we get the following result. \begin{theorem} Let $\C$ be a braided finite tensor category and $A$ a commutative exact algebra in $\C$.
 Then the categories $\C_A,\; {}_A\C$ and $\C_A^{\loc}$ are finite multi-tensor categories.
 If $A$ is haploid, then these are finite tensor categories. \end{theorem}

-There are two basic ways of obtaining new commutative exact algebras from known ones. \begin{lemma} Let $A$ be a haploid, commutative exact algebra in a braided FTC $\C$.
+The following is a basic way of obtaining new commutative exact algebras from known ones. \begin{lemma} Let $A$ be a haploid, commutative exact algebra in a braided FTC $\C$.
 If $F:\C\rightarrow\D$ is a fully faithful braided tensor functor, then $F(A)$ is a haploid, commutative and exact. \end{lemma} \begin{proof} By \cite[Corollary~B.5]{etingof2021frobenius}, $F(A)$ is exact.
 As $F$ is braided, $F(A)$ is commutative.
-Also, $F$ being an embedding implies that $F(A)$ is haploid. \end{proof}
+Also, $F$ being fully faithful implies that $F(A)$ is haploid. \end{proof}

-In a braided monoidal category, the tensor product of two algebras $A$ and $B$ is also an algebra.
+\begin{remark} In a braided monoidal category, the tensor product of two algebras $A$ and $B$ is also an algebra.
 If in addition, $c_{A,B}\circ c_{B,A} = \id_{A\otimes B}$, then $A\otimes B$ is commutative.
-We also note the following result about exactness. \begin{lemma} Let $A$ and $B$ be exact algebras in a braided FTC $\C$.
-Then, $A\otimes B$ is also exact. \end{lemma} \begin{proof} It suffices to show that the left $\C$-module category $\C_{A\otimes B}$ is exact.
-By \cite[Proposition~3.4]{davydov2013picard}, we have that $\C_{A} \boxtimes_{\C} \C_B \simeq \C_{A\otimes B}$ as $\C$-module categories.
-Additionally, \cite[Proposition~2.10]{davydov2013picard} shows that Deligne product of two exact bimodule categories is exact.
-Combining these results, we get that $\C_{A\otimes B}$ is exact. \end{proof}
+However, the tensor product of exact algebras may not be exact \cite[Example~7.6]{coulembier2025simple}.
+This is unlike separable algebras where the tensor product of commutative separable algebras is commutative separable. \end{remark}